expressjs/expressjs.com/en/resources/middleware/multer.md

 `dest` or `storage` | Where to store the files `fileFilter` | Function to control which files are accepted `limits` | Limits of the uploaded data
+`preservePath` | Keep the full path of files instead of just the base name

 In an average web app, only `dest` might be required, and configured as shown in the following example.